 Trying to explain the challenges currently facing democracy in the United States is difficult.
 Surely, the dispiriting descent of U.S. politics and governance into pervasive paralysis, conflict, and sheer mediocrity is part of the problem.
 But it’s also possible that many of our political and governance issues stem from intrinsic shortcomings of the democratic model itself.
 What might be called “democracy’s design flaws.
 This possibility has appeal not just because of what’s happening here in the United States, but also because so many other democracies around the world are encountering similar problems.
 And because authoritarianism as a form of government appears to be enjoying a global resurgence.
 As a result, doubts about the sustainability, value, and wisdom of democracy in the 21st Century is getting a much wider hearing than they were a decade or two ago.
-Below are useful resources that explain the nature of that challenges our democracy’s is facing in the 21st Century .
+Below are useful resources that explain the nature of the challenges our democracy’s is facing in the 21st Century .

 Daniel Ziblatt: Challenges to Democracy:- With the election of Donald Trump as president of the United States, and the rise of populist, Eurosceptic, and anti-immigrant forces in Europe, observers have begun to worry that even the world’s most established democracies may be at risk.
 Given our experiences here in this country over the last decades, it seems that we to are faced with a very serious issue: can liberal democracy in the United States survive?
 Dr. Ziblatt suggests that we will discover whether we can resolve five critical issues: (1) Political Polarization, (2) Immigration and the multi-ethnic democracy it fosters, (3) Economic Inequality and the middle class dissent it fosters, (4) Populism and White Nationalism that a key facets of this dissent, (5) and the Bureaucratic Dysfunctions of democratic institutions.